DrKazza/AutoRarity/README.md

 1. run `npm install`
 2. Copy the `.env.dist` to `.env`
-3. Fill the variables with your data, you don't have to fill the `TOKENIDS` variable
+3. Fill the variables with your data
-4. Run `node index utl` to update the `TOKENIDS` variable
+4. Run `node index utl` to update the token list in local database
 5. Run `node index sum` or ` node index gl` to see if everything is setup correctly
 6. Run `node index xp` to launch one time or `node index auto` for automatic farming